 We are keeping the project open and we would love more patchwork squares for the next national quilts.

 1. INDIVIDUAL - create a square or rectangle piece to the national and regional quilts.
 You can join others in online creative chats and explore ideas together.
 Pieces can be sent to us and we will organise putting the pieces together.

-2. GROUPS - a wonderful way to stay connected with friends and members of your community.
+2. GROUPS - a wonderful way to work with friends and members of your community.
 Say something about the NHS in your area.
 Your memories.